LukeSmithxyz/based.cooking/content/pavlova.md

 4. Bake in middle of oven at 180˚C (350-360˚F) for 10 minutes.
 5. Drop temperature down to 150˚C (300˚F) for 45 minutes.
 6. Turn off oven and leave to cool in oven.
+7. (Optional) Serve with fruit salad and ice cream.